eshenderov/shenderov-lab/README.md

 ## Editing Research Section Content

+### Adding Images

+- Add the image to the public directory
+- Images without a 16/9 aspect ratio will face the black bars of doom
+- Navigate to components/ResearchSection.tsx
+- Add the image path and description to the researchImages array
+- `researchImages = [{src: /NAME_OF_FILE, alt: DESCRIPTION_OF_IMAGE}, ...]`

+### Adding Text

+- Navigate to components/ResearchSection.tsx
+- Add a text block with `<ResearchText>TEXT</ResearchText>`

 ## Adding a Team Member

-- Add the team member's picture to the `public` directory
+- Add the team member's picture to the public directory
 - Images without a square aspect ratio will be clipped; manually clip the image if it doesn't show up centered
 - Navigate to components/TeamSection.tsx
 - Add the team member with `<TeamMember name={name} position={position} src={/NAME_OF_FILE} />`